-Here are four hidden dangers of summer weather.
+Here are four hidden dangers of summer weather:

 According to the Centers for Disease Prevention and Control, the most common mosquito-borne disease in the United States is West Nile virus, and most cases occur between June and September.

 Additionally, the CDC states that 70 to 80 percent of people who become infected with West Nile virus do not develop symptoms and 1 in 5 develops a fever with other symptoms such as headache, body aches, joint pains and vomiting.
-So far in 2014, two cases have been reported in Mississippi.

 To avoid mosquito bites, the CDC recommends using insect repellents, wearing long sleeves, long pants and socks when the weather permits.